-This section provides general instructions regarding setting permissions through file system access control entries (ACE) and access control lists (ACL) for Windows XP.
-The NIST security templates restrict access to over 30 executables, protecting them from unauthorized modification and usage.
+This section provides general instructions regarding setting permissions through file system access control entries (ACE)102 and access control lists (ACL) for Windows XP.103 The NIST templates and GPOs restrict access to dozens of executables, protecting them from unauthorized modification and usage.
 Additional custom settings may be added that are specific to the environment in which the Windows XP machine resides.
 Changes to an ACL for a specific resource, such as a file or folder, can be made using one of three possible methods:

-- + Open the Properties window for a resource from its context menu and click on the Security tab.
+■ Open the Properties window for a resource from its context menu and click on the Security tab.
 It displays the privileges that each user or group has to the resource.
-The Advanced button can be used to set more granular permission rights and additional settings such as file auditing and the owner of the resource. - + Use the utility cacls.exe found in %SystemRoot%\system32.
-This is a command-line interface used to set file ACLs, but it does not set Windows XP security descriptors. - + Use the MMC Security Template snap-in to apply settings from a template.
+The Advanced button can be used to set more granular permission rights and additional settings such as file auditing and the owner of the resource.